Robo3D/User-Manuals/docs/source/R1Plus/getting-started/index.rst

 Now let’s move forward with your initial set-up of Robo R1+ Plus.

-Inside the toolbox, there are four small rubber feet; these attach to the corners of your printer to make sure it doesn't slide around your desk when printing.
-Place one on each corner.
+Inside the toolbox, there are four small rubber feet.
+These attach to each bottom corner of your printer to make sure it doesn't slide around or scratch your desk when printing.

 .. image:: images/rfeet.gif
    :alt: Rubber Feet
    :align: center

-From here, we will want to make sure your voltage is set correctly.
-On the back of the printer, there is a voltage switch that has two settings: 110V or 220V depending on which country you are using the R1+ Plus.
-Make sure it is compatible with your country code.
+Next, make sure your voltage is set correctly.
+On the back of the printer, there is a voltage switch that has two settings: 110V or 220V.
+Make sure it is set to the appropriate voltage for your country.
 You can use the end of one of the included allen wrenches to slide the switch.

 .. image:: images/vswitch.gif
    :alt: Volts